 My current entrepreneurial endeavor is a four-person start-up called Advantage Improv.
 My cofounding partner Bob Doll has, like me, a strong background as a both a seasoned business executive and a professional improviser.
 We've combined our rare skillsets to create a company that trains organizations how to boost creativity, effectiveness and profits by leveraging proven improvisational techniques.
 Advantage Improv teaches mental agility...a necessary skill in today's fast-moving world.
 Here are some of my past business highlights.

-After two years of production, last July we celebrated the big-screen premiere of "Where's My Food?!", a documentary that focuses attention on the often misunderstood food service profession, as told by nine professional waiters and waitresses.
+After two years of production, in July 2014 I celebrated the big-screen premiere and worldwide release of "Where's My Food?!", a documentary that focuses attention on the often misunderstood food service profession, as told by nine professional waiters and waitresses.
 Three experts also contribute their viewpoints: Cornell University professor Michael Lynn on the psychological and socioeconomic aspects of tipping; Lawyer and activist Saru Jayaraman on health and poverty issues affecting food workers and restaurant customers; and well-known Chef Michael Shafer who effectively runs Los Angeles restaurants with an iron first and a soft heart.
-You can watch the film on DVD, or buy/rent on Amazon, Apple iTunes, Google Play and Vimeo On Demand.
+You can watch the film on DVD, or rent ($4.99) / buy ($7.99) on Amazon, Apple iTunes and Google Play.

 Through my RhythmicLee Music Studios company I (along with several other educators) teach students ranging in age from 7 to 70 how to play percussion instruments.
 Most of our students have been with us for several years.